Chris Porter (comedian)

 Chris Porter (November 27, 1979) is an American comedian and finalist on season 4 of Last Comic Standing.
 He has also appeared on The Bob & Tom Show, Comedy Central's Live Tour, and appeared on Live at Gotham in Summer 2006.
-In 2009, Porter made an appearance on Comedy Central Presents.
-His 2014 comedy special "Chris Porter: Ugly and Angry" is available for streaming on Amazon Prime, as is the 2019 follow-up, "Man From Kansas".
+In 2009, Porter made an appearance on Comedy Central Presents and in Screaming from the Cosmos.
+His 2014 comedy special Chris Porter: Ugly and Angry is available for streaming on Amazon Prime, PlutoTV, and YouTube (as of Oct.
+13, 2024), as is the 2019 follow-up, Man From Kansas.
 Porter is from Shawnee, Kansas and currently resides in Los Angeles, California.